Privacy Policy

 Each of these services has its own privacy policy.
 The Extension does not share data between these services or use them for any purpose other than what is described above.

-All hearing data, notes, checklists, and change history are stored locally in your browser and retained until you choose to delete them.
+All hearing data, notes, checklists, change history, and SMS history are stored locally in your browser and retained until you choose to delete them.
 You can delete all Extension data at any time using the "Clear All Data" option in the dashboard.
 Uninstalling the Extension also removes all stored data.

 OAuth tokens for Google and Microsoft are stored locally and can be removed by disconnecting the respective service in settings.